Inclusion and Belonging

 Cornell faculty are encouraged to continue their education in equity and inclusivity.
 This resource library provides additional support for engaging in challenging conversations surrounding indigineity, place and community.

-For educators, building an atmosphere of trust and respect means intentionally fostering a learning environment where discussion and diverse views are welcome.
-Cornell faculty are highly encouraged to read “Responding to Incidents that Affect the Teaching and Learning Climate” to help navigate difficult moments in the the classroom and build a more trusting learning community.
+Building an atmosphere of trust and respect means fostering a learning environment where discussion and diverse views are welcome.
+Check out the Center for Teaching Innovations suggestions to help navigate difficult moments in the classroom and build a more trusting learning community.